kartoza/docker-pg-backup/README.md

   - Date and time: `"2023-03-24-14-30"` - will restore the backup from 14:30 on that day
 - the second parameter is for the database name you want your backup to be restored: ex `"vaultdb"`

-You can read more about configuration options for [s3cmd](https://s3tools.org/s3cmd-howto)

-For a typical usage of this look at the [docker-compose-s3.yml](https://github.com/kartoza/docker-pg-backup/blob/master/docker-compose-s3.yml)
+For more docker-compose examples of these implementations look into the scenario_tests folder.

 ## Credits

 Tim Sutton (tim@kartoza.com)

-Admire Nyakudya (admire@kartoza.com)
+Admire Nyakudya (addloe@gmail.com)

-Rizky Maulana (rizky@kartoza.com)
+Rizky Maulana